dadavidson/dadavidson.github.io/pages/about.md

 Hi, I'm **Daniel** <br>

-*Network Security Engineer*
+*Cybersecurity Analyst*

-My background is in Network/System engineering, Linux, Python, and Cybersecurity.
+My background is in Network/System engineering and Cybersecurity.

 For questions and inqueries, please reach out to me on [LinkedIn](https://linkedin.com/in/danieldav).
 CV available upon request.